rkotze/rkotze/README.md

 ### Hi there 👋

+:christmas_tree: Let's see if I can do all 25 days of [Advent of Code](https://adventofcode.com/)

 ⚡ Actively maintaining: [Git Mob VS Code](https://github.com/rkotze/git-mob-vs-code)

 🔭 WIP building new VS Code extension [Git Ease](https://github.com/rkotze/git-ease)